wjlroe/base-code-cljs/README.md

 ## TODO

 * Script to sync static assets into a CDN so "deployment" can be automated

+## References / Thank yous

+* super useful blog post about making [breakout](http://nakkaya.com/2012/01/31/clojurescript-canvas-a-simple-breakout-implementation/)

 ## License